Skip to content

 Let's re-examine the example of integrating a 3-cycle multiplier with a 1-cycle adder.
 The main challenge in most HDLs is that the syntax is not aware of timing, forcing the programmer to manually track and align signals from different pipeline stages.
 This is error-prone.

-flow blocks allow arbitrary mixing of variable clock cycles.
-They have three
+mod blocks allow arbitrary mixing of variable clock cycles.
+They have two complementary timing mechanisms for strong compile-time checking:

 // Define primitive components with 'pipe'.

-pipe mul(a, b) -> (c) { c = a * b }
+pipe mul(a, b) -> (c) { c = a * b } // bare; caller picks latency via await

-pipe add(a, b) -> (c) { c = a + b }
+pipe add(a, b) -> (c) { c = a + b } // bare; caller picks latency via await

-flow multiply_add(in1, in2) -> (out) {
+mod multiply_add(in1, in2) -> (out) {

-// Stage 2: To add 'in1' to the result, we must align it with 'tmp'.
+// Stage 2: to add 'in1' to the result we must align it with 'tmp'.

 // The adder takes 1 cycle, so the final output is at cycle 4.

-const out:@[4] = delay[1] add(tmp@[3], in1_d@[3])
+await[1] out@[4] = add(tmp@[3], in1_d@[3])

 }

-flow example(in1, in2, in3) -> (out) {
+mod example(in1, in2, in3) -> (out) {

-// Compile error: computed cycle is 5, not 4
+// error: computed cycle is 5, not 4

-// const bad:@[4] = delay[2] res1@[3] + in3@[3]
+// await[2] bad2@[4] = res1@[3] + in3_d@[3]

 }